 You don’t have to travel to London to see great art – there are fabulous galleries and exhibitions in the East of England.
 Here’s our top 10 venues to see great art.

 Norwich Castle Museum and Art Gallery

 Built in the 1720s by Sir Robert Walpole, Britain’s Prime Minister, Houghton Hall is one of the country’s finest Palladian houses.
 The gardens and park are also beautiful and include some stunning modern artworks including pieces by James Turrell and Richard Long.
 Look out for the Model Soldier Museum too.
-In recent years Houghton has hosted some blockbuster shows including Hermitage Revisited and Damien Hirst (below).
-In 2019 it has Henry Moore: Nature and Inspiration.
+In recent years Houghton has hosted some blockbuster shows including Hermitage Revisited and Damien Hirst (above).

 Sainsbury Centre for Visual Art